u11d-com/medusa-avalara/README.md

 > - Each module must be registered separately due to Medusa's module isolation
 > - You can use environment variables instead of hardcoding options, especially important for credentials like `accountId` and `licenseKey`
 > - The example above will use `P0000000` for each product.
 See [Advanced Usage](#-advanced-usage) for assigning specific tax codes to individual products
+> - The `shipFromAddress` should reflect your Avalara configuration - ensure it matches the address configured in your Avalara account for accurate tax calculations

 ### Run Database Migration